 - 1. Slide the PSU into the system chassis until it stops. - 2.
 If necessary, push the release lever to the right and gently push the PSU in until it is fully seated and the release lever latches. - 3.
-Connect the power cord, and then fasten the power-cord retention strap as described in "To fasten the power-cord retention strap" on page 74.
+Connect the power cord, and perform the steps in "To fasten the power-cord retention strap" on page 75.